 Though not as high profile as auctioneers like Aurel Bacs of Phillips, Ms Schnipper has spent 39 years at Sotheby’s, where she has helped sell some of the rarest and most valuable timepieces in history, many of which are now returning for Masterworks of Time.

 The Space Traveller I will headline the first sale in London on July 2, 2019, with an estimate of £700,000-1m.

-Named after the fact that it displays both mean solar time and sidereal time, this was the original Space Traveller that was finished in 1982, and shortly after sold to Zurich watch retailer Theodore Beyer.
+Named after the fact that it displays both mean solar time and sidereal time, this was the original Space Traveller that was finished in 1982, and shortly after sold by London antique watch dealer Bobinet.

-According to Daniels, writing in his autobiography, All in Good Time, Beyer “was adamant that he would not go home without it.”
-Beyer subsequently sold the watch at auction in 1988 for a record 220,000 Swiss francs, the last time it was publicly offered.
+The buyer of the watch then sold it at auction in 1988 for a record 220,000 Swiss francs, the last time it was publicly offered.

 Also in the same auction is an 18th century predecessor of the Space Traveller.
 Made in 1778 by George Margetts and numbered “1”, this pocket watch has an astrolabe dial showing the constellations, mean solar time, moon phases, and tide levels.
 This has an estimate of £180,000-220,000.

 A day later on July 3, the second instalment of the auction will see this magnificent Vacheron Constantin chinoiserie portico clock go under the hammer.

 Typical of ultra-luxe clocks of the 1920s – examples by Cartier are probably the best known of the genre – this lavish clock from 1926 is made of rock crystal and onyx, and inlaid with coral and mother of pearl, and most probably made by Parisian jeweller Verger Freres.
 Its estimate is £250,000-400,000.